Generic Name: doxorubicin (docks-oh-ROO-bi-sin)

 - Mouth sores

-What are the possible late side effects of treatment with doxorubicin?
-Treatment with doxorubicin may cause damage to the heart, and inhibits its ability to properly pump blood.
+What are the possible late side effects of treatment with Rubex?
+Treatment with Rubex may cause damage to the heart, and inhibits its ability to properly pump blood.
 Patients will be monitored for this side effect; however, they should notify their healthcare provider if they feel chest pain or tightness or extreme fatigue.
-In addition, patients treated with doxorubicin are at a slightly increased risk of developing a secondary malignancy caused by treatment, such as leukemia.
+In addition, patients treated with Rubex are at a slightly increased risk of developing a secondary malignancy caused by treatment, such as leukemia.
 A secondary malignancy is a new and unrelated cancer that occurs in an individual as a result of previous treatment with radiation or chemotherapy.
-Tumor lysis syndrome may also occur after using doxorubicin.
+Tumor lysis syndrome may also occur after using Rubex.
 Patients should ask their physician about the possibility of developing a secondary malignancy as a result of their treatment.

 This is not a complete list of side effects.
 Some patients may experience other side effects that are not listed here.
 Patients may wish to discuss with their physician the other less common side effects of this drug, some of which may be serious.